wimika/moneyguaed-xamarin/README.md

 ### 3) Credential Compromise Check

 A compromised user credential can lead to account takeover with severe adverse financial consequences for an account holder.
 Moneyguard SDK supports checking a users credentials for existence of compromise.
-If such compromise is detected it is strongly advise to suggest that users change their passwords.
+If such compromise is detected it is strongly advised to suggest that users change their passwords.
 The code fragment below shows example of how to use MoneyGuard to check for credential compromise.

 ```java